hxlnt/nobadmemories.com/src/render/posts/raes-pocketchip-guide.html.md

 OK, wait... what?

 [VS Code](http://code.visualstudio.com) is Microsoft's cross-platform, open-source IDE.
 Though the "VS" technically stands for Visual Studio, VS Code has more in common with lightweight IDEs like Atom and Sublime.
-I like VS Code a LOT, largely because it is very customizable, has really nice built-in node.js debugging tools, and has easy git workflow integration.
-BUT, I will save my fangirling for another day...
+I like VS Code a LOT: it's very customizable, has really nice built-in node.js debugging tools, and has easy git workflow integration.
+BUT, I digress...

-While I was impatiently waiting for my PocketC.H.I.P. to arrive last week, I decided that I really needed to install VS Code on it because, um, how cool would that be?
+While I was impatiently waiting for my PocketC.H.I.P. to arrive last week, I decided that I really needed to install VS Code on it because, um, I don't know.
+Bragging rights, maybe?
 I'd never actually used Linux before, but I knew there were binaries on the VS Code website, soooo... how hard could it be, right?
 (I hear all y'all Linux users laughing at last week's me.
 It's fine.)

 Soon after my PocketC.H.I.P. arrived, and propelled by sheer enthusiasm alone, I got to work.